 The beneficiary would not have any initial duty of proving that the compensation was unreasonable.
-So, if a beneficiary sues a trustee for breaching a fiduciary duty by over compensating itself, the trustee may be placed in the position of having the initial burden of presenting evidence that it fully disclosed the compensation, compensation was reasonable, and convincing a fact-finder of that fact.
+So, if a beneficiary sues a trustee for breaching a fiduciary duty by over compensating itself, the trustee may be placed in the position of having the initial burden of presenting evidence that its compensation was reasonable and convincing a fact-finder of that fact.
 If this is the only issue in the case, then the trustee would be entitled to open and close the case (present evidence first and last) as it would have the burden of proof.